 28. Cloud-based ERP offers an extra layer of security because the providers employ 24/7 security experts to protect their servers.
 The database systems of cloud and on-premise ERP platforms also enable centralized backups of critical and sensitive data.

-30. Compliance reports can also be automated to cut down the cost of regular audits.
+30. ERP can also automate compliance reports to cut down the cost of regular audits.

-An ERP solution may require a substantial investment, but it’s offset by the resulting savings of funds and other advantages.
+Forward-looking entrepreneurs can’t ignore the importance of ERP software anymore while their competitors are reaping its multiple benefits.
+An ERP solution may require a substantial investment, but the resulting savings of funds and other advantages fully offset it.
 ERP software drives efficiency, boosts productivity, reduces human error, increases profitability, and makes a business more competitive.
-Forward-looking entrepreneurs can’t ignore the necessity of ERP implementation while their competitors are reaping its multiple benefits.

-The market doesn’t lack ready-made solutions.
+The market doesn’t lack quality ERP business software solutions.
 Most SaaS vendors offer scalable sets of modules that address main business areas.
-Cloud-based software with monthly pricing plans is accessible and useful even for small businesses.
+Cloud-based software with monthly pricing plans is accessible and practical even for small businesses.

-Whatever you are looking for, contact Onix.
+Whatever you are looking for, please feel free to contact Onix.
 After an honest assessment of your organization’s needs and pain points, we would suggest, design, and build a system that should give your business the most potential to grow.